tournament-js/tournament/doc/ffa.md

 ### Upcoming
 Unlike the normal implementation of `d.upcoming(seedNumber)`, `FFA` does extra work:

-If the current round has not been fully completed yet, then `ffa.upcoming(seed)` may return a partial id, like `{s: WB, r: 4}` missing a game number, as each round creates new seeds for a fair new round based on previous performance, and thus all the game results from this round are needed to determine a player's next game number.
+If the current round has not been fully completed yet, then `ffa.upcoming(seed)` may return a partial id, like `{r: 4}` missing a game number, as each round creates new seeds for a fair new round based on previous performance, and thus all the game results from this round are needed to determine a player's next game number.
 Note that such an id can still be represented via the `.idString()` function.

 ## Caveats